 A visual check of skin integrity should be completed whenever personal care is provided.
-Any changes should be noted in the logbook and reported to the manager promptly.
+Any changes should be noted on PASS and reported to the manager promptly.
 Further support and treatment will be sought from District Nurses and GPs.

 Skin Integrity Assessment Checklist